ErillLab/ViPhy/README.md

 4.1.2.
 When it finds a genbank file, it extracts the protein sequence from the file.

 4.1.2.1.
 Stores the combined protein sequence in a new fasta file

+## Blast
+Creates a Blast database with the fasta files stored in ``WorkingFolder``.
+Then compares each protein fasta file to each created database.

 ## Viphy_env.yml